londarks/Unofficial-gofile.io-API-Documentation/README.md

 ```
 {"status":"ok","data":{"code":"123Abc","removalCode":"3ZcBq12nTgb4cbSwJVYY"}}
 ```
-And your file will be at: `https://gofile.io/?c=123Abc`
+Your access link will look like this :`https://gofile.io/?c=123Abc`

 ### Validating your file
-So that the direct download, without having to enter the website is released, we need to validate our file token to the server
+To validate the file and get the direct link, you will need to validate your token on the server, by sending it your token

-exemple Python
+example in python
 ```python
     import requests